Chinese history for beginners

 What is the course about?

-This course explores Chinese History through a number of imperial dynasties.
-It considers the patterns of events, politics, cultural and social patterns, and will take an interdisciplinary approach by looking at Chinese history through a variety of source material including text and material cultures.
+This course explores Chinese history through a number of imperial dynasties up to communism.
+It considers political, cultural, social and economic patterns, and will take an interdisciplinary approach by looking at Chinese History through a variety of source materials including text and material cultures.

 What will we cover?